What to See in Dénia in 1 Day: Top 10

 Reading time: 5 minutes

-Still don’t know what to see in Dénia (in Valencian)?
-Denia (in Spanish) is a city in the province of Alicante where you will find everything you need to spend the best holidays of your life, or to relax for a few days.
-A jewel to see on the Costa Blanca, pure Mediterranean charm, sun, beach, leisure all day, sports and many activities.
-There are an estimated 42,000 people living there, but in summer there can be as many as 200,000.
-As always, we offer you to stay in one of our bungalows and make a day trip, only 35 minutes away from the campsite.
+Don’t you know yet what to see in Dénia (in Valencian)?
+Denia (in Spanish) is a city in the province of Alicante where you’ll find everything you need to spend the best vacation of your life, or just relax for a few days.
+A gem to see on the Costa Blanca, pure Mediterranean charm, sun, beach, leisure all day long, sports, and many activities.
+It’s estimated that about 42,000 people live there, but in summer there can be up to 200,000.
+As always, we offer you to stay in one of our bungalows and take a day trip, just 35 minutes away from the campsite.

-Still don’t know what to see in Dénia?
-With this article we show you the main points of interest that you can visit for quality tourism.
-This Alicante town is not only about the coast and the Montgó massif.
+Don’t you know yet what to see in Dénia?
+With this article, we show you the main points of interest that you can visit for quality tourism.
+This town in Alicante doesn’t just live off the coast and the Montgó massif.

 Baix la Mar

-First of all we have “Baix la mar”, the most prominent district of the city; it has a rich history behind it, intimately linked to the sea and sailors (that’s why it is still known as the “seafaring district”).
+First, we have “Baix la mar”, the most prominent neighborhood in the city; it has a rich history behind it, closely linked to the sea and sailors (which is why it’s still known as the “sailor’s neighborhood”).

 History tells us that in the past it was occupied by the Arabs.
-At that time, Denia was divided into 4 ravales and the most important one was this one.
+Back then, Dénia was divided into 4 quarters, and this was the most important one.

-As soon as you enter this place it will be like taking a trip back in time that will take you to the past.
+As soon as you enter this place, it will be like taking a trip back in time that will take us to the past.

-Baix la mar, a unique neighbourhood in denia
+Baix la mar, a unique neighborhood of denia

-Baix La Mar, a magical neighbourhood to see in Denia
+Baix La Mar, a magical neighborhood to see in Denia

-If you have holidays this is what you must see in Denia, a very popular festival that is celebrated in the second week of July and is considered one of the most important.
-It just consists of running in front of the bull and jumping into the sea.
+If you’re on vacation, this is what you should see in Dénia, a very popular festival celebrated in the second week of July and considered one of the most important.
+It simply consists of running in front of the bull and jumping into the sea.

-In the event that the animal should also fall, there is a specialized team that will save it if necessary.
+In case the animal also falls, there’s a specialized team that will save it if necessary.

 Bous a la mar, popular festivals